Utah Security Deposit Law for Tenants and Landlords

 In Utah, a landlord can keep all, or a portion of, a tenant’s security deposit to cover:

-If a landlord in Utah intends to make deductions from a tenant’s security deposit, he or she must include a written itemized statement when returning the portion of the security deposit that is owed back to the tenant.
+If a landlord in Utah intends to make deductions from a tenant’s security deposit, they must include a written itemized statement when returning the portion of the security deposit that is owed back to the tenant.
 This notice must state what deductions have been taken from the deposit and the amount of each deduction.

 Tenant Forwarding Address